 Spring Break in Eureka Springs

-Springtime is just around the corner and it’s time to start planning your spring break getaway!
-If you’re looking for the perfect spring break getaway, Eureka Springs is filled with something for everyone and will send you back home relaxed and refreshed.
+If you’re still looking for the perfect spring break getaway, Eureka Springs is filled with something for everyone and will send you back home relaxed and refreshed.

+Outdoor adventures abound.
 The city is surrounded by 2 rivers and 3 lakes.
-On Table Rock Lake or Beaver Lake, there is great fishing, smooth water for canoe/kayak float trips.
-The 1600-acre Lake Leatherwood City Park is crisscrossed with 25 miles of hiking and biking trails, and the 85-acre spring-fed lake is perfect for a day of boating or fishing.
-Nearby caves and caverns are perfect for exploring including War Eagle Cavern located on Beaver Lake, Onyx Cave, and Cosmic Cavern.
-Several stables in the area offer horseback riding.
+On Table Rock Lake or Beaver Lake there is great fishing, smooth water for canoe/kayak float trips.
+The 1600-acre Lake Leatherwood City Park is crisscrossed with 21 miles of hiking and biking trails, and the 85-acre spring-fed lake is perfect for a day of boating or fishing.

-Turpentine Creek Wildlife Refuge hosts it’s 30th annual Kite Festival celebration on March 28th.
+Turpentine Creek Wildlife Refuge hosts it’s 25th annual Kite Festival celebration March 28, 2015.
 “Art With an Altitude,” sponsored by KaleidoKites of Eureka Springs, is a free family event inviting attendees to bring their own kites or buy one at the refuge.
 The celebration includes vendors, contests and fun activities for parents and children.